Connect with others who understand.

 Written by Maureen McNulty

-After being diagnosed with B-cell lymphoma, many people want to better understand their prognosis (outlook).
-Lymphoma prognosis describes how the disease is likely to progress and estimates a person’s chances of recovering.
+With a B-cell lymphoma diagnosis, a lot of questions are likely to come up about prognosis and survival rates.
+A lymphoma prognosis, also referred to as a lymphoma outlook, describes how the disease is expected to progress and estimates a person’s chances of recovering.
 One way that researchers measure prognosis is through survival rates.
-To predict individual outlooks, doctors also take into account prognostic factors that play a role in disease outcomes.
+Doctors also account for individual factors that play a role in disease outcomes.

 Researchers are continually making breakthroughs and developing more effective lymphoma treatments.
-In particular, immunotherapy drugs like rituximab (Rituxan) have helped improve the prognosis for people diagnosed with non-Hodgkin lymphoma (NHL).
-It is not yet clear how some of these newer treatments affect long-term survival.
+In particular, immunotherapy drugs such as rituximab (Rituxan) have helped improve the prognosis for people diagnosed with non-Hodgkin lymphoma (NHL) and other blood cancers.
+It’s not yet clear how some of these newer treatments affect long-term survival.
 Additional studies are needed to determine their impacts on the outlook for B-cell lymphoma.

 What Are B-Cell Lymphomas?

 B-cell lymphoma is a type of NHL that develops in white blood cells called B lymphocytes.
-About 85 percent of people with NHL have B-cell lymphoma, per the American Cancer Society.
+According to the American Cancer Society, about 85 percent of people with NHL have B-cell lymphoma.
 NHL can also develop in other types of lymphocytes, such as T cells, but these lymphomas are rare.

-There are several types of B-cell lymphoma.
+There are numerous types of B-cell lymphoma.
 Each type may grow at a different speed and lead to a different prognosis.

 Survival Rates

-Lymphoma prognosis is often measured using a five-year relative survival rate.
-This number is calculated using large groups of people from cancer databases or clinical trials.
-The survival rate describes how many people with a particular type of lymphoma are likely to live for five years or more, compared with the general population.
+Lymphoma prognosis is often measured using a five-year relative survival rate, which is calculated using large groups of people from cancer databases or clinical trials.
+The survival rate estimates how many people with a particular type of lymphoma are likely to live for five years or more, compared with the general population.

-It is important to know that current survival rates are calculated using information from people who were diagnosed several years ago.
-Over the past few decades, the number of people who die from NHL has been steadily decreasing as doctors learn more about the disease and researchers develop better treatments.
-This means that people being diagnosed with NHL today may have better outcomes compared with current survival rates.
+It’s important to know that current survival rates are calculated using information from people who were diagnosed at least five years ago.
+Over the past few decades, the number of people who die from NHL has been steadily decreasing as doctors learn more about the disease and cancer research leads to new treatments.
+This means that people being diagnosed with NHL today generally have better outcomes, compared to current survival rates.

-According to the American Cancer Society, among all cases of NHL, the five-year relative survival rate is 72 percent.
-This means that people with NHL are 72 percent as likely to live at least five years after diagnosis as people without NHL.
+According to the American Cancer Society, among all cases of NHL, the overall five-year relative survival rate is 74 percent.
+This means that people with NHL are 74 percent as likely as people without NHL to live at least five years after diagnosis.
 However, survival rates change based on the type of lymphoma and the lymphoma stage (how far lymphoma cells have spread within the body).

 Diffuse Large B-Cell Lymphoma

 The American Cancer Society estimates that about 1 out of 3 people with NHL have diffuse large B-cell lymphoma (DLBCL) — a fast-growing lymphoma.
 However, treatments are usually effective and many people with this subtype can be cured.
-According to the National Cancer Institute, among all people with DLBCL, 63.9 percent live for five years or more after being diagnosed, compared with people without the disease.
-However, the five-year relative survival rate varies based on stage:
+According to the National Cancer Institute, among all people with DLBCL, almost 65 percent live for five years or more after being diagnosed, compared with people without the disease.
+However, the rate varies based on stage:

 Follicular Lymphoma